Route

 5. The track meets a tarmac lane (Cockmoor Road) in among Wykeham Nursery.
 Turn right and immediately left on the further rough track and descend to the road by Troutsdale Lodge, then turning right.
 Stay on this lane for just under 1.5 miles, then turning into the lane on the left which will lead you to Langdale End.

 6. Enter Broxta Forest and ride through for 2.5 miles to the viewpoint and car park near Reasty Hill (OS Maps).
-At the road turn left and cycle along until this narrow road joins with the A171 trunk Road close to Ravenscar!
+At the road turn left and cycle along until this narrow road joins with the A171 trunk Road close to Ravenscar and the disused railway that takes you to the sea at nearby Robin Hoods Bay!

-7. Turn left onto the A171 and cycle for 1 mile, then turning onto the bridleway on the right, following this across moorland scrub until it exits you by Ravenscar.
+7. Turn left onto the A171 and cycle for 1 mile, then turning onto the bridleway on the right, following this across moorland scrub until it exits you onto the disused railway line that leads you along the coast a few miles to the beautiful seaside hamlet of Robin Hoods Bay, where there’s ample places to stay, to eat and drink.
 Cycle into this small coastal village and wander down to the sea to dip your feet into the sea – well done!
-This path is only a footpath and not designed for bikes.

 Unlike Wainwright, we won’t be offering you a pint… buy your own!